 The open season in relation to stubble quail (Coturnix pectoralis) applies to the whole of South Australia excluding:

-- all reserves constituted under the National Parks and Wildlife Act 1972
+- all reserves and sanctuaries constituted under the National Parks and Wildlife Act 1972

 - all wilderness protection areas and all wilderness protection zones constituted under the Wilderness Protection Act 1992